 Now that we discussed the characteristics of an inside bar, let’s cover the typical breakout strategy that is used.

-Let’s circle back to what an inside bar represents: a consolidation on a lower time frame.
+Let’s circle back to what an inside bar represents: a price consolidation on a lower time frame.
 This will lead to an eventual breakout.

 False Breaks Of Ranges

 There is nothing better than seeing traders stuck in a position and needing to exit.
 Requiring a breakout of the inside bar in the opposite direction to the trend, is something to consider.

 I used a trend line to show that the uptrend was in danger when price broke to the downside giving us a potential reversal.
 We see an inside bar setup – lower time frame range.
 The next candle sees a breakout of the high of the inside candle.

 What does that mean?

 Buyers entered the market in hopes of catching a new impulse move.

 Price reversed and trapped the buyers who now need to exit.
 One price breaks the low of the false breakout candle and the inside bar candle low, buyers are jumping out of their positions.
 If you are short, you are getting a nice push down in price.